ogorgun41/h1b-visa-multivariate-analysis/README.md

 ## Notes

-- Full project is a great mix of data cleaning & representation, and feature selection within multivariate analytics portfolio.
+- Full project is a great mix of data cleaning & representation, and feature selection within multivariate analytics portfolio experience.